This guide will help you understand how to store clinical data in the EHRServer, using the commit service, and diferent ways to test that service.

 or clone the EHRCommitter project from here:

-First, check that the Insomnia script you imported is pointing to our staging server.
+First, check that the Insomnia script you imported is pointing to the right server URL.
 Go to the Request Group "EHRServer local", click on the down arrow that appears on the right, click on "Edit Environment".
-It will show a JSON with a lot of URLs, be sure that the one called exactly "base_url" has the value "https://ehrserver-cabolabs2.rhcloud.com/api/v1".
+It will show a JSON with a lot of URLs, be sure that the correct URL is set to "base_url", for a local server the URL will be "http://localhost:8090/ehr/api/v1".

 Then check that your credentials work.
 Go to the "login" request under the "EHRServer local" Request Group, click on it, click on "PARAMS", and change the data there with your credentials (username, password and organization number).
 Keep the "format" as JSON.
 Finally, click on "Send" on the opt right of the window.
 The RESPONSE should show you a token if the login was correct.
 Copy the value of the token, we will use it for the commit.